vishrutMathur04/Project-1/Devlog.md

 Now next I will use first token as tag (action), rest as message and also try to integrate timestamp function.

+# Oct 19 8:14 pm
+So I was able to split each line into an ACTION and MESSAGE.
+also was able to skip blank lines.
+and then flush output after every write.

+Next I would need to Wrap logic in a main() for clarity, validate argument count, test edge cases.